GeniusDai/kingpin/README.md

 * Per epoll per thread and one connected socket handled only by one thread

-* Thread pool and IO multiplexing for both server's and client's concurrency
+* Thread pool and IO multiplexing for both server's and client's concurrency, server use thread shared mutex to avoid parallel accept syscall.

-* High performance server, multi-threads competing for mutex to register read event for listening socket and handle connected socket

-* High performance client using multi-threads init and handle connected socket

 * High performance asynchronous logger using backend thread to print debug info with timestamp and tid

-* Avoid excessive wrapper of classes and functions to get things complecated
+* Avoid excessive wrapper of classes and functions to get things complicated

 # Design Overview